Last updated:

 After an assessment

-We will work with you to agree on the support you need and explain housing options, such as:
+We will work with you to agree the support you need.
+We will also explain the housing options available to you.

 Making your own decisions about where to live